 Which sofa works best in a small apartment?

-People was the cleanest fit for tighter rooms—more like a true sofa than an oversized lounge—without making the space feel crowded.
+People was the cleanest fit for tighter rooms.
+It reads like a true sofa instead of an oversized lounge, so it keeps the room from feeling crowded.